-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-With pin-point precision and active support for your entire foot, the Boostic will do a lot of work for you in the edging department.
+With pinpoint precision and active support for your entire foot, the Boostic will do a lot of work for you in the edging department.
 The Boostic excelled on sharp edges and nubbins where the narrow toe found good purchase.
-The V-Tensioned Active Randing supports snd augments your toe power but can make it hard to get maximum rubber over sloping holds.
+The V-Tensioned Active Rand supports and augments your toe power but can make it hard to get maximum rubber over sloping holds.
 The outside edge of the toe aggressively slopes away, offering less surface area and forcing the climber to use a toe in a stance which can push him away from the rock.
 These features take a little time to get used to and can make the familiarizing period of the Boostic a little trying.

 The Boostic is not a crack climbing shoe.
-The rubber toe patch offers a little protection for the top of your toes, but overall the shape of the shoe isn't conducive to jamming or standing in cracks.
+The rubber toe patch offers a little protection for the top of your toes, but overall the downturned shape of the shoe isn't conducive to jamming or standing in cracks.

 The Boostic was made for pockets on rock of all angles.
 The toe point of the Boostic is among the most precise we've tested and will hook into even the smallest pockets with ease.
-With an adequately aggressive down-turn and sticky XS Edge rubber, the Boostic will hold your foot in when the climb gets steep.
-The V-Tensioned Randing will take a lot of the pressure off your mid-foot and keep you feeling secure even when pockets are shallow.
+With an adequately aggressive downturn and sticky XS Edge rubber, the Boostic will hold your foot in when the climb gets steep.
+The V-Tensioned Rand will take a lot of the pressure off your mid-foot and keep you feeling secure even when pockets are shallow.
 Once they are worn in, their performance on pockets actually improved as they were slightly more supple, allowing the rubber to apply more uniformly to the rock.